cosmos/sdk-tutorials/academy/3-ibc/6-ica.md

 More information on which type of authentication module to use for which development use case can be found [here](https://ibc.cosmos.network/main/apps/interchain-accounts/development.html).

-There you will find references to development use cases requiring access to the packet callbacks, which is discussed in the next section.
+There you will find references to development use cases requiring access to the packet callbacks, which are discussed in the next section.

 ## Application callbacks